Riroaki/borderlands2/README.md

+# DEPRECATED BRANCH

+This branch is for the older Python 2 version of this utility.
+There's actually not going to be much different on the Python 3 version yet (though it does support unlocking UVHM, which this version does not), but there'll be no further development on this branch.

 # Borderlands 2 / Borderlands: The Pre-Sequel Save File Modification Tool

 This is a simple command line utility to extract and modify player information